GENERAL TERMS AND CONDITIONS

 GENERAL PURCHASING CONDITIONS

-1.1 The following terms shall be applicable to all services provided to EIS Aircraft GmbH (hereinafter referred to as “EIS“ or“Principal”) regardless of the legal nature of the contract the service is based on.
+1.1 The following terms shall be applicable to all services provided to E.I.S.
+Aircraft Products and Services GmbH (hereinafter referred to as “EIS“ or“Principal”) regardless of the legal nature of the contract the service is based on.
 The purchasing conditions of EIS shall apply exclusively.

 1.2 We do not accept contradictory or purchasing conditions deviating from ours, unless we have expressly approved their applicability in advance and in written form.
 Deviating General Terms and Conditions used by the contractual partner of EIS, hereinafter referred to as “Agent“, shall not become subject matter of the contract, even if EIS do not expressly contradict.
 If EIS accept the delivery or service without express opposition, it cannot be derived that EIS would have accepted the contract terms of the Agent.